Esri/air-c2-cop-python/README.md

 3. Double click the ProcessACO script
 4. Specify parameters:
   + Source File: the source ACO file to be processed (found in files folder)
-  + Target Workspace: the target workspace containing the feature classes to write the ACO to
+  + Target Workspace: this should be the CurrentOps geodatabase located within the data folder
   + Log Level: (Optional) - select DEBUG for extended diagnostics

 To process an ATO follow the same steps as above but select the ProcessATO tool.